better-be-computer/better-be-computer/CQCC-GMM/README.md

       * `--protocol_path`: the path containing the `pkl` file.
 3. Run the file, *scoring_pretrain.py*, to score the data.
    1. This should output a `.score` file into your specified directory.
-4. Run the `.score` file through the Python script, *convert_scores_to_probs.py*:
-   1. Change `scores = ''` to the full path of where the `.score` file from Step 3 is located.
-   2. This should produce a similarily named file in the same directory as the `.score` file, but with the `.txt` extension.